Plymouth-Comp/2020-comp3016-cw2-Rjones24/README.md

 what coud be added/ improved?

-the collision dectection response could be improved as currently it is only checking if the player walks straight into the walls of the maze.
+The collision dectection response could be improved as currently it is only checking if the player walks straight into the walls of the maze.

 More rules could be added to the Creator such as the outside mush contain a wall.

-Vedio Report:
+VIdio Report:

 [![](resources/Main_Menu.png)](https://www.youtube.com/watch?v=gQ22v8xw-DU&feature=youtu.be)